-There are now budget 90 and 120 Hz refresh rate phones in the market for individuals looking for smoother scrolling and better effects and animations on their smartphones without breaking the bank.
-And in line with established patterns, there are people looking for the cheapest phones with 120Hz refresh rate.
+There are now budget high refresh rate phones in the market for individuals looking for smoother scrolling and better effects and animations on their smartphones without breaking the bank.
+And in line with established patterns, there are people looking for the cheapest high refresh rate phones.

 60Hz has been the smartphone industry standard refresh rate for years.
 Recently, smartphone manufacturers began to implement higher refresh rate screens – 90Hz and 120Hz being the most common, though there are even higher refresh rates available.
 These first appeared on expensive, premium, high-end smartphones.
 But now, high refresh rate displays have showed up in full force in the budget smartphone segment.